pascalvanderheiden/ais-sync-pattern-la-std-vnet/README.md

 * Update GitHub Secrets for customizing your deployment In the repository go to 'Settings', on the left 'Secrets', 'Actions'.
-And past the json output in the command used above into the secret 'AZURE_CREDENTIALS'.
+And pass the json output in the command used above into the secret 'AZURE_CREDENTIALS'.

-Also update the secret 'AZURE_SUBSCRIPTION_ID' with the subscription id from Azure, 'LOCATION' with a valid Azure Region, like 'West Europe' and 'DEPLOYMENT_NAME_BUILD' with a name for your deployment.
-For naming convention on this deployement, you only need to fill 'PREFIX' with a suitable prefix, so al resources that are created have a readable reference in the name.
+The following secrets need to be created:

+-AZURE_SUBSCRIPTION_ID
+-LOCATION
+-DEPLOYMENT_NAME_BUILD
+-DEPLOYMENT_NAME_RELEASE
+-PREFIX
+-API_NAME
+-API_PATH
+-WORKFLOW_NAME

 * Commit, and it will trigger your workflow.